Backgrounder: Bill C-15 – United Nations Declaration on the Rights of Indigenous Peoples Act

 This action plan would also include measures for monitoring the implementation of the plan itself and for reviewing and amending the plan.

-If the legislation is passed by Parliament, the Government of Canada, in collaboration with Indigenous peoples, will begin preparing the action plan and upon its completion, table the plan in both the House of Commons and the Senate, and make it available to the public.
+If the legislation is passed by Parliament, the Government of Canada will begin preparing the action plan in collaboration with Indigenous peoples.
+The action plan will be tabled in both the House of Commons and the Senate and will be made available to the public.

 Why do we need legislation?